-- 1. Point your web browser to http://localhost/owncloud - 2.
+- 1. Point your web browser to http://<your-owncloud-domain> - 2.
 Enter your desired administrator's username and password - 3.
-Click btn:[Finish Setup]
+Click [Finish Setup]

 You're now finished and can start using your new ownCloud server.
 Of course, there is much more that you can do to set up your ownCloud server for best performance and security.
 In the following sections we will cover important installation and post-installation steps.
-Note that you must follow the instructions in Setting Strong Permissions in order to use the occ command.